ILDA offers four courses covering laser safety for laser lightshows.

-DO YOU NEED THIS COURSE?
+DO YOU NEED THE LSO COURSE?

 A few states such as Arizona, and some venues, require that a Laser Safety Officer manage and/or operate laser shows.
 However, in most U.S. states and venues, you do not need any type of laser course in order to manage and/or operate a laser show.*